-Tax Liabilities and Attributes Inherited in Connection with Acquisitions could be required to pay the built-in gain tax described above under "-General."
+For example, if we acquire a C corporation and subsequently dispose of its assets within five years of the acquisition, we could be required to pay the built-in gain tax described above under "-General."
 In addition, in order to qualify as a REIT, at the end of any taxable year, we must not have any earnings and profits accumulated in a non-REIT year.
 As a result, if we acquire a C corporation, we must distribute the corporation's earnings and profits accumulated prior to the acquisition before the end of the taxable year in which we acquire the corporation.
 We also could be required to pay the acquired entity's unpaid taxes even though such liabilities arose prior to the time we acquired the entity.